Last Updated: September 2023

 In this article, I have tried to share an approach to face these interviews.
 But this is just my approach, the one I have compiled from doing dozens of interviews myself and interviewing hundreds of candidates.
 While describing it, I have purposely tried to cover as many topics as possible, so that you can then shape them to form your own strategy.
 Don't just take my approach, make it yours!

 Thanks for reading this long.
-I hope you have a better understanding of what mobile system design interviews entitle: what they consist on, what your interviewer will be evaluating, plus a reliable approach to tackling them successfully.
+I hope you have a better understanding of what mobile system design interviews entail: what they consist of, what your interviewer will be evaluating, plus a reliable approach to tackling them successfully.

 I would love to learn from your experience.
 If you have other tips or a different strategy, please share it in the comments.